 In many national HIV programs in Mozambique, the proportion of women receiving treatment tends to be higher, partly due to increased use of reproductive health services and greater adherence to HIV testing among women.
 Study conducted in Mozambique and the region report greater female representation in health services, although this does not always translate into better retention rates (Joaquim et al., 2023).

-The high number of treatment dropouts in this study was observed in the 21–31 age group, theses results are consistents with several studies that identify young age as a risk factor for greater loss to follow-up compared to older adults.
-The factors contributing to youth treatment discontinuation indicate: work or education-related mobility, perceived stigma, the transition from pediatric to adult services, and psychosocial challenges characteristic of youth (Decroo et al., 2014; Decroo et al., 2017).
+The high number of treatment dropouts in this study was observed in the 21–31 age group.
+These results are consistent with several studies that identify young age as a risk factor for greater loss to follow-up compared to older adults.
+The factors contributing to youth treatment discontinuation indicate work or education-related mobility, perceived stigma, the transition from pediatric to adult services, and psychosocial challenges characteristic of youth (Decroo et al., 2014; Decroo et al., 2017).

 Regarding the determinants of treatment abandonment, studies conducted in Mozambique indicate structural and social barriers like those reported in other African countries: transportation difficulties and associated costs, adverse experiences with antiretroviral side effects, negative perceptions of treatment effectiveness, preference for traditional medicine, stigma, and insufficient social support.
 Field studies in Mozambique have shown that logistical barriers (distance, waiting time), combined with community factors (stigma) and service-related factors (rigid schedules, unwelcoming staff), increase the risk of loss to follow-up (Groh et al., 2011; Hlophe et al., 2022; Hlophe et al., 2023).